ZeroDeth/derekkedziora.github.io/_posts/2016-11-15-morality-foreign-lang.md

 date: 2016-11-25
 layout: lesson
 category: lesson
+lesson-type: reading
+reading: true
-title: "How Morality Changes in a Foreign Language"
+title: How Morality Changes in a Foreign Language
-description: "Scientific American explores how an individual's ethics shift when they speak their non-native language"
+description: Scientific American explores how an individual's ethics shift when they speak their non-native language
-tags: ["lesson-type-reading", "scientific-american"]
-permalink: "/lessons/sec-lang-morality"
+permalink: /lessons/sec-lang-morality
 ---
 ### Materials